MystenLabs/sui/doc/src/wallet.md

-It's the path to the `my_move_package` as per the [package creation description](move.md#writing-a-package)), a gas object that will be used to pay for publishing the package (we use the same gas object we used to pay for the function call in the previous [calling Move code](#calling-move-code)) section, and gas budget to put an upper limit (we use 1000 as our gas budget.
+It's the path to the `my_move_package` as per the [package creation description](move.md#writing-a-package)), a gas object that will be used to pay for publishing the package (we use the same gas object we used to pay for the function call in the [Calling Move code](#calling-move-code)) section, and gas budget to put an upper limit (we use 1000 as our gas budget.

 Let us use the same address for publishing that we used for calling Move code in the previous [section](#calling-move-code) (`E7EFB976F10753666C821400FD9554B766363317`) which now has 4 objecst left: